mittwald/cli/README.md

       --no-truncate        do not truncate output to fit screen

 DESCRIPTION
-  List update candidates for an appInstallation.
+  List upgrade candidates for an app installation.
 ```

 ## `mw app ssh [INSTALLATION-ID]`